 Towards a New Model of Acquisition: Product-Line Architectures for the DoD - Second in a Series

-This post was co-authored by Douglas Schmidt and William Scherlis.
+This post was co-written by Douglas Schmidt and William Scherlis.

 It is widely recognized that the Department of Defense (DoD) needs to have a nimble response to nimble adversaries.
 However, the inflexibility of many DoD development and acquisition practices begets inflexible architectures that often slow progress and increase risk to operational forces.
 This rejection of modern development methods actually increases program risk and extends development timelines, effectively reducing the value of the DoD's acquisition portfolio.
 As a result, the current lack of capacity for breadth and pace of change impedes our ability to evolve capability quickly and robustly enough to meet new requirements in emerging technical and warfighting environments.
 The push to deliver artificial intelligence (AI)-based capabilities (and respond effectively to AI-based threats) increases both the urgency and importance of addressing the challenges.